 Like the Hogwarts Express in Scotland, The Making of Harry Potter sells fast.
 Buy tickets as soon as possible to avoid disappointment, especially during the summer school holidays.

-Here are some Warner Brothers: The Making of Harry Potter tours from London, which include transfers.
-Check the tour dates for each of them as each one shows different availability.
+Here are some Warner Brothers: The Making of Harry Potter tours from London, including transfers.
+Check the tour dates for each of them as each shows different availability.

 Hopefully, you’ve found this useful for planning a 2022 trip to see Harry Potter’s Hogwarts Express train in Scotland.
 Enjoy the ride!